DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Background
 ~~~~~~~~~~

-This use case captures two different relations between determination and
+This use case involves two different relations between determination and
 physical objects: a determination may *apply to* one set of objects, but
 at the same time be *based on* only a subset of the first set.